crazyscot/find-definition/README.md

 ctags reports.

 I use it with vim.
-With other editors you either need to have ctags support (contributions welcome!) or be prepared to use vi as an external source browser.
+With other editors you either need to have ctags support (contributions welcome! see the ctags man page for some pointers) or be prepared to use vi or gvim or one of its derivatives as an external source browser.

 Usage
 -----

+In my shell I can type:

 `$ find_definition.py fooBar`

 ... and vim opens up in read-only mode, right at the definition of fooBar.
-(I keep a symlink to the main script on my PATH.)
+(I keep a symlink to the script on my PATH.)
 If the definition isn't found in the tags file, the script apologises.

+With a suitable bash\_completion rune (see `bash-completion.sample`) you can even tab-complete definitions in your tags file.

 But, of course, this only works because I already have a tags file in place.
 Read on...